dorymint/TODOGotcha/README.md

 ## Usage
 ---
+Display the found TODO list like example
 ```
 todogotcha
 ```
 If you need output to file
-Example
 ```
 todogotcha > ./TODOList.log
 ```
-Display the found TODO list like example

 ## Option
 ---